Evans-Gash/Asset-Management/README.md

 - **Payment Tracking**: Record and monitor rent payments, automate reminders, and generate payment history reports.
 - **Maintenance Requests**: Log and track maintenance requests from tenants, assign tasks to vendors, and manage resolution timelines.
 - **Reports & Analytics**: Generate reports on occupancy rates, income, expenses, and maintenance statistics.
-- **User Roles & Permissions**: Set up different user roles with permissions to control access to features and data.
+- **User Roles & Permissions**: Define user roles with specific permissions to control access to features and data.

 ---